Profisee/kubernetes/AWS-EKS-CLI/README.md

 4. Configue Authentication provider
 	- Create/configure an auth provider in your auth providr of choice.  eg Azure Active Directory, OKTA
 	- Register redirect url http(s)://profiseemdm.mycompany.com/Profisee/auth/signin-microsoft
-	- Note the clientid and authority url.
+	- Note the clientid, secret and authority url.
 The authority url for AAD is https://login.microsoftonline.com/{tenantid}

 5. Create Profisee Settings.yaml
     - Fetch the Settings.yaml template, download the yaml file so you can edit it locally